 Independent Director First appointed

 Geoffrey H Levy, AO (Chairman) 2008

 Michelle McKellar 2007

 Richard Foster 2005

-Robert Pullar 2002

 Jane Tongs 2014

-Mr Richard Foster joined the Company as its independent Chairman in 2005 and Mr Robert Pullar joined the Company in 2002, and both have been serving on the Board since that time.
-In the case of both Mr Foster and Mr Pullar, the Board is satisfied that the length of service as a Director will not interfere, or will reasonably be seen to interfere, with their capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of Cromwell and its securityholders generally.
+Mr Richard Foster joined the Company as its independent Chairman in 2005 and has been serving on the Board since that time.
+The Board is satisfied that the length of Mr Foster's service as a Director will not interfere, or will not reasonably be seen to interfere, with his capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of Cromwell and its securityholders generally.